galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 ## Training materials and updates to standards

-In order to provide the Galaxy research communities with simple and straightforward how-to to annotate their respective tool stacks, the described annotation workflow is currently being transformed into a Galaxy Training Network (GTN) tutorial.
+To provide the Galaxy research communities with simple and straightforward how-to to annotate their respective tool stacks, the described annotation workflow is currently being transformed into a Galaxy Training Network (GTN) tutorial.
 The guidelines created were also used to update the [best practices of the IUC repository](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html).

 # Conclusion and outlook